smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 ⚠️ Do not forget that we cannot load a `model.joblib` file without the code that was used in order to train it!
 After all, we need to be using the exact same pipeline ⚠️

-👉 If the `model.joblib` that you want to use today for your **Prediction API** corresponds to the latest version of you code, no worries 🎉

-👉 ...or if you choose to retrain your code locally using the solution from Train at Scale, no worries either 🎉

-All in all: the solution is to use the version of your code/pipeline that was **used for the training** to run the prediction.
-If you don't know where to start - call a TA
+👉 You can run `make run_locally` to train the model and save it within your project.
+If it's not working for you, make a ticket.

 ### About the version of your trained model + packages

-⚠️ Also, we need to make sure that the versions of the packages (`numpy`, `pandas`, `scikit-learn` and so on) used in order to train the model are going to be the same as the ones used in order to load the `model.joblib` file ⚠️
+⚠️ We need to make sure that the versions of the packages (`numpy`, `pandas`, `scikit-learn` and so on) used in order to train the model are going to be the same as the ones used in order to load the `model.joblib` file ⚠️

-👉 This is probably not going to be a concern if you trained your model recently since the versions probably did not evolve that fast
+👉 This is probably not going to be a concern if you trained your model just now (no new versions of the packages)

 👉 You may encounter this issue in the future if you try to load a `model.joblib` file for your **Prediction API** a few months from now.
 The solution is to pin the versions of the packages in your `requirements.txt`.
 Remember the **AI Platform RUNTIME** ?
 The [version of the runtime](https://cloud.google.com/ai-platform/training/docs/runtime-version-list) that you used for the training allows you to know which versions of the packages to use.